Jan 14, 2023

 Before we get started.

-My name is Kal, I'm a developer, a store owner.
+My name is Kal, I'm an e-commerce developer and a store owner.

 So if you find this one helpful, subscribe and hit the bell.